ronreiter/ports/README.md

 To terminate a process, simply select it from the list and click the "Terminate" button.

 To view the exact command line used by a process, hover on top of each process and it will appear.

+### Contribute

+I haven't had the chance to develop the functionality to start the program at start-up, so please feel free to help out.